lnls-dig/dmm7510-epics-ioc/README.md

 epicsEnvSet ICT_line "#"
 ```

-In order to define the prefixes for the ICT application PVs:
+In order to define the prefixes for the ICT application PVs, the following lines should be edited:

 ```
 ## Naming Convention for ICT ----------------